labex-labs/labex-cheatsheets/docs/cheatsheets/en/database.md

   <BaseQuizOption value="D">Backs up the database</BaseQuizOption>

   <BaseQuizAnswer>
-    `CREATE DATABASE` creates a new, empty database.
-After creation, you need to use `USE` to select it and then create tables within it.
+    <code>CREATE DATABASE</code> creates a new, empty database.
+After creation, you need to use <code>USE</code> to select it and then create tables within it.
   </BaseQuizAnswer>
 </BaseQuiz>